cBioPortal/datahub/docs/publication-curation-process.md

-This page describes the essential points to verify before a study is checked into the cBioPortal Public database.
+This page describes the essential steps for curating publications for cBiorPortal.
-- The study should be self-contained if it is to be added to Datahub (since it is available to Public)

 # File Naming
+- Files should be named following [this chart](https://github.com/cBioPortal/datahub/blob/master/docs/recommended_staging_filenames.md)

 # Data
 ## Clinical Data